sthenia2023/RSENet/README.md

 # RSENet

-The official codebase for the work "Boosting Onboard 3D Object Detection via Road Scene Encoding"，the source code and pre-trained models of which will be released soon.
+The official codebase for the work "Boosting Onboard 3D Object Detection via Road Scene Encoding"，of which the source code and pre-trained models will be released soon.